nicolai86/url_plumber/README.md

 # UrlPlumber

-`UrlPlumber` helps you change individual url parameters while keeping everything else as is.

 Ever had a table with multiple filter-options and the need to change one filter while keeping another active?

 Using `UrlPlumber` you can change individual parts of your url parameters while not touching anything else.